KMD-tlc/ReadaBill/README.md

 This version follows the pagination in the existing (PDF) document.
 It doesn't show the section breaks that I'm using for the web version or any other layout changes - these are textual changes only.

-These initial edits are fairly cosmetic, but I can easily make bigger changes (such as switching out the examples) if the reviewers think that would be better.
+These initial edits are minimal and mostly cosmetic, but I can easily make bigger revisions (such as switching out the examples) if the reviewers so advise.